-Some vans are longer, some are shorter, and other vans, like the Ram Promaster, are wider than the average cargo van.
+Some vans are longer, some are shorter, and others, like the Ram Promaster, are wider than the average cargo van.

-Knowing the dimensions of the remaining available space is a critical part to selecting the right solar panels for your camper van.
+Knowing the dimensions of the remaining available space is a critical part of selecting the right solar panels for your camper van.

-Most camper van’s simply mount 100w solar panels on their roofs.
-But if a 150w, 180w, or even a 200w panel is a better use of space, use them instead!
+Most camper vans only mount 100W solar panels on their roofs.
+But if a 150W, 180W, or even a 200W panel is a better use of space, use them instead!

 Therefore, it’s a good idea to start jotting down the dimensions of different solar panels and seeing if you can fit them on your camper’s roof.
-You can usually find solar panel dimensions on the Amazon product page, like on the page of this Newpowa 180w solar panel.
+You can usually find solar panel dimensions on the Amazon product page, like on the page of this BougeRV 200W solar panel.

-If you haven’t already, it’s also a smart idea to do some basic calculations as to how much solar power you’ll need to charge your batteries each day.
+If you haven’t already, it’s also a good idea to calculate how much solar power you’ll need to charge your batteries each day.
 Everyone’s solar calculations are slightly different since we all have different electrical requirements.

 Mounting solar panels lengthwise, from back to front, is the most common layout for solar panels on camper vans.
-And the above pictures shows exactly is how our own solar panels are laid out on our van roof.
+And the above picture shows exactly how our own solar panels are laid out on our van roof.